apache/doris/docs/en/docs/advanced/nereids.md

 ---
 {
-    "title": "Nereids - The Brand New Planner", "language": "en"
+    "title": "[Experimental] Nereids - The Brand New Planner", "language": "en"
 }
 ---